Transfer operators and topological field theory: Discussion

-Another important observation is that in the deterministic limit anti-instantons disappear because they are the noise-induced processes of going against the flow vector field.
+Another important observation is that in the deterministic limit anti-instantons disappear because they are the noise-induced processes of going against the flow vector field (as a result antiinstantonic matrix elements have exponentially weak factors such as Gibbs factors vanishing in the deterministic limit).
 At the same time, instantons on their own can not condense into the global ground state because instantons correspond to classical solutions leading from less stable invariant manifolds to more stable ones and without "compensation" from anti-instnatons they can not realize the periodic boundary conditions (see, however, the discussion of the out-of-equilibrium dynamics in quenches in Sec.
 3.4).
 As a result, when anti-instantons disappear so does the possibility of the noise-induced $\mathcal Q$-symmetry breaking.

 The only possible picture that follows from the discussion in the two previous paragraphs is this.
 Spontaneous $\mathcal Q$-symmetry breaking by the condensation of (anti-)instantons (noise-induced chaos) is possible only close to the transition into the ordinary deterministic chaos.
 In the deterministic limit, this phase collapses into the boundary of the conventional deterministic chaotic phase.
 For an external observer, the noise-induced chaotic behavior must look like an intermittent dynamics where the DS spends most of its time on deterministic attractors, jumping sporadically from one attractor to another.
 At this, these jumps must exhibit the signatures of a long-range chaotic order such as algebraic statistics.